GorlikItsMe/GorlikItsMe/README.md

 * I'm self-taught software developer.
 * I like building things that are used by many people every day.
-* Currently I work for the company as a python backend developer (Django).
+* Currently, I work as a Python backend developer (Django) for a company.
-* My favourite frameworks is Django and Next.js
+* My favourite frameworks are Django and Next.js
-* In the free time I'm building Nostale Server [Void](https://voidgamingnetwork.com/)
+* In the free time, I'm building a Nostale Server [Void](https://voidgamingnetwork.com/)
-* What I do?
-Backend, frontend, devops, sql and propably more!
+* What I do: Backend, frontend, devops, sql and more!

 ## Social:
 <a href="https://github.com/GorlikItsMe"><img src="https://img.shields.io/badge/-@GorlikItsMe-%23181717?style=flat-square&logo=github" height="25"></a>